Eastbourne: Music venues

 Eastbourne Bandstand lies on the seafront, between the Wish Tower and the pier.
 It stages 1812 Firework Concerts, Rock N Roll nights, Big Band concerts, Promenade concerts and tribute bands.

 There was once a second similar bandstand (also built in 1935) in the 'music gardens' near the Redoubt Fortress.
-The bandstand was removed to make way for the Pavilion Tearooms but the colonnades built around it are still there (behind the tea rooms).
+The bandstand was removed to make way for the Pavilion Tearooms (now The Glass House) but the colonnades built around it are still there (behind the tea rooms).
 Before 1935 each of these sites had a smaller "birdcage" bandstand; the one in the music gardens having been moved from a rather precarious position opposite the Albion Hotel.
 The kiosk in the music gardens was originally one of the toll kiosks at the entrance to the pier.

 Grove Road is the location of two independent record shops and a venue called Printer's Playhouse (which hosts performances of live music and new plays).